 Once we eliminate words and phrases that weaken our statements or distract from our message, we will build our credibility, increase the impact of our message, and communicate with greater clarity and conviction.

 I am sure you agree, the benefits of being known as a powerful communicator is worth the effort.

 Imagine a training program that gives you 24/7 access to one of the most in-demand executive speech coaches and sales presentation experts.
 Fripp Virtual Training is designed to be immediately engaging and makes it fun to learn.
 If you are a novice presenter or a seasoned professional, you will find the content both practical and relevant.

 Sign up for your complimentary trial and discover how FrippVT can transform you and your team.
-FrippVT delivers high-caliber comprehensive presentation and sales presentations skills training with built in accountability. http://frippvt.com
+FrippVT delivers high-caliber comprehensive presentation and sales presentation skills training with built-in accountability. http://frippvt.com